5 tips to survive a worse case SHTF scenario.

 - What are the most likely threats that you’ll face?

 - Is your location equipped and strong enough to face these threats?

 - How long could you survive at that location before leaving?

 Test your Skills

 Knowledge is great, but have you ever tried to put that knowledge to use?
-To be truly be prepared, you need to start practicing your survival skills in a real world situation.
+To be truly prepared, you need to start practicing your survival skills in a real world situation.
 A survival situation should never be the first time you test your skills.

 Take an inventory of your supplies

 Take an inventory of your supplies and calculate how long you can realistically survive with what you currently have.
-If your not satisfied with the outcome of your inventory assessment, make a list of what you need and then start stockpiling those items.
+If you’re not satisfied with the outcome of your inventory assessment, make a list of what you need and then start stockpiling those items.
 Check out our list of long-term survival foods for some ideas.